danfuzz/samizdat/doc/library-guide/Value.md

 Some values have an associated name, or an optional associated name.
 This generic provides access to that name.
-There is no restriction on the composition (type, etc.) of a name.
+There is no restriction on the composition (class, etc.) of a name.

-The type `Value` binds this to a function which always returns void.
+The class `Value` binds this to a function which always returns void.

 **Note:** In general, it is a bad idea to use this function for any purpose other than temporary debugging code.